vcatechnology/pygh/README.md

 pygh
 ====

-A set of GitHub related scripts that can perform certain useful tasks.
+A set of GitHub related scripts that can perform certain useful tasks:

+  - Release:
+    - The scripts can perform a release of a GitHub project creating the necessary updated changelog and the release data on GitHub

 Installation
 ------------